CMS-Enterprise/AIEresearch/README.md

 <!--
 ## Governance
-Information about how the AIE_demo_playground community is governed may be found in [GOVERNANCE.md](GOVERNANCE.md).
+Information about how the **{project_name}** community is governed may be found in [GOVERNANCE.md](GOVERNANCE.md).

--->
+<!--
 ## Feedback
 If you have ideas for how we can improve or add to our capacity building efforts and methods for welcoming people into our community, please let us know at **{contact email}**.
 If you would like to comment on the tool itself, please let us know by filing an **issue on our GitHub repository.**

-<!--
 ## Glossary
 Information about terminology and acronyms used in this documentation may be found in [GLOSSARY.md](GLOSSARY.md).
 -->